« back to list

 The minimum cumulative grade point average required for graduation is 3.00, except for MArch and MLA candidates, who need a minimum cumulative GPA of 2.75.

 The Academic Standing Committee reviews the academic performance of all students at the end of each term.
 Students are expected to meet minimum academic standards, not only for each term, but also cumulatively.
-Any student attempting fewer than the required minimum number of credits, or earning a grade-point average of less than the published standard, will be subject to Academic Probation.
-Two successive semesters or three non-consecutive semesters of substandard performance will normally result in dismissal of the student from the College.
+Any student attempting fewer than the required minimum number of credits or earning a GPA less than the published standard will be subject to academic probation.
+Two successive semesters or three non-consecutive semesters of substandard performance will normally result in dismissal of the student from the college.

-For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to warning of academic probation or warning of academic dismissal (as appropriate) until the I grade is made up by completion of required work.
+For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to warning of academic probation or warning of academic dismissal (as appropriate) until the I grade is made up through the completion of required work.

 Academic Standing Committee

 The Academic Standing Committee, along with the student’s department head, reviews the academic performance of all students at the end of the fall and spring terms.

-This committee also hears requests from students seeking exceptions to academic policies (e.g. enrolling for less than a full time load, late course adds or drops, walking at commencement when degree requirements are not yet met).
+This committee also hears requests from students seeking exceptions to academic policies (e.g. enrolling for less than a full-time load, late course adds or drops, participating in commencement when degree requirements are not yet met).
 This committee meets regularly during the academic year.
-Students may file requests for exceptions with the Registrar’s Office.
+Students may file requests for exceptions with the Registrar’s office.